 My name is Teddy.
 If you just stumbled on this website, and you are wondering who in the world is Teddy and what is so special about his particular brand of horsemanship or farrier work?
 Well, the truth is I am a guy who absolutely loves learning and growing.
 Compared to the many horsemen and women whom I look up to, I am still early in my journey of personal improvement both as a horseman and as a human.
-I have been involved with horses for over thirty years with over half of that being in various professional capacities.
+I have been involved with horses (including many breeds ranging from AQHA's and Arabians to Mustangs and draft breeds) for over thirty years with most of that being in various professional capacities.
 In fact I have only ever had one job as an adult that was not horse-related.
 To me, horsemanship is a lifelong pursuit and I love to share the things I have learned.
 My only real claim to fame is that I know and love my Lord and Savior Jesus Christ.
 He has used the horse as a tool to teach me what it means to serve him.
 My hope is to pass that on to others in one way or another.

 I have had the advantage of learning methods, ideas, tricks, and tips from beginners and from high-level professionals alike.
 No horse is the same and there are a great variety of "ways."
 I prefer horses that are taught to thoughtfully respond with willful obedience, and feel rather than to react through a mechanical response or patterning.
 I do my best to do something for the horse rather than to the horse.